 For the environmentally-conscious, composite decking is the eco-friendly choice.
 Trex makes all of its composite decking from recycled plastic film and reclaimed wood, using 95% recycled and reclaimed materials.

 Ironically enough, while wood decking has often been marketed on its natural appeal, demand for wood has had negative effects on the natural world.
-With widespread deforestation a concern around the globe, composite decking is a conscientious choice - so much so that Trex can specifically note that it has never felled a single tree.
+With widespread deforestation a concern around the globe, composite decking is a conscientious choice.

 Trex Composite vs Wood: The Verdict Is In